-There are thousands of students who finish secondary school in their home country face the same problem.
+There are thousands of students who finish secondary school in their home country and face the same problem.
 Medical universities in Europe have strict rules for admission as places at universities are limited: the usual success rate at home universities of medicine is around 10-25%.
-There could be other criteria, e.g. giving admission according to the best results at the final exam at secondary school or according to results from biology and chemistry.
+There could be other criteria, e.g. giving admission according to the best results on the final exam at secondary school or according to results from biology and chemistry.

 If you are not admitted, but still desire to study medicine, you have still the option to study medicine abroad in the English language.
-We prepared a comprehensive list of medical schools in Europe, where you can study general medicine or dentistry in English language: you can find more details about fees, admission process, and tuition fees in separate articles.
+We prepared a comprehensive list of medical schools in Europe, where you can study general medicine or dentistry in the English language: you can find more details about fees, the admission process, and tuition fees in dedicated articles.

 Medical studies in the English language abroad